David4bay/API-Project/README.md

 # Welcome Page
-Welcome to the project, this project is to test consuming an api endpoint, [The Official Joke API](https://github.com/15Dkatz/official_joke_api) was used for the project.
+Welcome, this project is to test consuming an api endpoint, [The Official Joke API](https://github.com/15Dkatz/official_joke_api) was used for the project.

 - [Welcome Page](#Welcome_Page)
 - [Live Site](#Live_Site)